Matching Cuts in Graphs of High Girth and H-Free Graphs

 \subsection{Disconnected Perfect Matching}

-Let $uv$ be an edge of a graph $G$.
-We define an edge operation as displayed in Figure~\ref{fig:gadget}, which when applied on $uv$ replaces $uv$ by the subgraph $G_{uv}^i$ for some integer $i\geq 1$.
-In the new graph, the only vertices from $G_{uv}^i$ that may have neighbours outside $G_{uv}^i$ are $u$ and $v$.
+We show our next result in a similar way as Theorem~\ref{thm:subdividedH_MC}.
+First we define the edge operation displayed in Figure~\ref{fig:gadget}.
+This operation replaces an edge $uv$ in a graph $G$ by the subgraph $G_{uv}^i$ for some integer $i\geq 1$.
+Note that in the resulting graph, the only vertices from $G_{uv}^i$ that may have neighbours outside $G_{uv}^i$ are $u$ and $v$.